dewiniaid/BlueprintExtensions/README.md

 ## Changelog
 ### 0.2.2 (2018-10-14)

 * When updating a blueprint, the blueprint is now cleared from the cursor (if there's room) while configuring it.

-  * This allows you to change blueprint icons without them all becoming icons of blueprints.
+  This allows you to change blueprint icons without them all becoming icons of blueprints.
-  * When you finish configuring the blueprint, the blueprint will be moved back to the cursor.
+  When you finish configuring the blueprint, the blueprint will be moved back to the cursor.

-  * This more closely reflects vanilla blueprint behavior.
+  This more closely reflects vanilla blueprint behavior.

+* You can now swap wire colors of a blueprint with `SHIFT + W`

+* You can now rotate a blueprint with `CONTROL + ALT + R`.
+Unlike normal rotation, this modifies the actual blueprint and can be useful if you want to have all the blueprints in a book rotated the same direction.

 ### 0.2.1 (2018-04-24)
 * Actually correctly flip splitters like we said we do.
 Somehow in optimizing the original code I completely forgot to actually implement this.